 Drug safety service

-Medication management and patient safety are very important to the Mater Hospital.
-A drug safety facilitator, in conjunction with the drug safety committee, works in the interests of patients to promote safe medication practices.
-Hospital staff voluntarily report medication incidents and near misses on a medication variance form in a “no-blame” culture.
-This allows us to detect and correct any errors in the medication-use system.
+Medication management and patient safety are very important to us.
+A drug safety facilitator, along with the drug safety committee, works to promote safe medication practices in our hospital.
+Our staff voluntarily report medication incidents, which allows us to detect and correct any errors in the medication-use system.